binhe-lab/2025-PhoU-Evolution/doc/20251130-gene-tree-reconstruction-using-galaxy-notes.md

-# General notes
+---
+title: notes on how I used Galaxy to reconstruct the gene tree
+author: Bin He
+date: 2025-11-30
+---

-Used Galaxy to perform MAFFT alignment and RAxML tree reconstruction.
-The history can be assessed here:
+The analysis history can be accessed here:

 https://usegalaxy.org/u/binhe-lab/h/phou-gene-tree

-# 2025-04-26 analyses
-## Methods
+## First analysis, 2025-04-26
 Didn't do bootstrapping.
 Sample command (copied from Galaxy):

 ```bash